ComicVertigo80/about/README.md

-Nicole also builds digital tools like EventList, a Chrome extension currently in beta that lets users view Facebook events without logging in— designed to increase connection through accessibility.
+Nicole also builds digital tools like EventList, a Chrome extension currently in beta that lets users view Facebook events in a minimalist fashion— designed to increase connection through accessibility.

 She is a graduate of the 1Berkshire Leadership Program,